dev-mhrony/Expense-Management-System-in-PHP/README.md

 ### Expense-Management-System Using PHP and MySQL

-How to run the Expense-Management-System-in-PHP Using PHP and MySQL (Code Camp BD - GYM  Management System ) Project
+How to run the Expense-Management-System-in-PHP Using PHP and MySQL (Code Camp BD - Expense Management System in PHP ) Project

 1. Download the Expense-Management-System-in-PHP zip file